leung018/todo-application/README.md

 `Docker` and `Docker Compose` are required.
 Recommend the newest version of Docker and Docker Compose.

-The minimum version that can run this project has not been tested exactly.
-However, at least the version that support `include` syntax in `docker-compose.yml` is required (See https://docs.docker.com/compose/multiple-compose-files/include/).
+The exact minimum versions that can run this project has not been tested.
+However, they must be at least the versions that support `include` syntax in `docker-compose.yml` is required.
+See [Docker Docs on include](https://docs.docker.com/compose/multiple-compose-files/include/).

 ### Steps

-1. Build the docker images needed and run the containers as below command.
+1. Build the docker images needed and run the containers with the below command.

 ```bash
 make build-and-run